spearmint-framework/spearmint-framework/README.md

 from fastapi import FastAPI
-from spearmint import Spearmint from spearmint.strategies import ShadowStrategy from spearmint.config import Config, DynamicValue
+from spearmint import Spearmint from spearmint.strategies import ShadowStrategy from spearmint import Config from spearmint.core.config import DynamicValue

 app = FastAPI()